Pain Management: Treatment Overview

 Trigger point injection is used to treat muscle pain in the arms, legs, lower back, and neck.
 In addition, this approach has been used to treat fibromyalgia, tension headaches, and myofascial pain syndrome (chronic pain involving tissue that surrounds muscle) that does not respond to other treatment.

-Botox, the brand name of a toxin that blocks signals from the nerves to the muscles, can be injected to alleviate chronic migraine headaches.
+OnabotulinumtoxinA (Botox) is a toxin that blocks signals from the nerves to the muscles.
+It can also be injected to alleviate chronic migraine headaches.
 The procedure involves multiple injections around the head and neck every 12 weeks and may alleviate pain for up to three months.

 When standard medicines and physical therapy fail to offer adequate pain relief, you may be a candidate for a surgical implant to help you control pain.
 There are two main types of implants to control pain: